hasibulhimu49/hasibulhimu49/README.md

 - 📖 I’m currently studying on **BSc in CSE at Bangladesh University of Business and Technology (BUBT).**
 - 👯 I’m looking to collaborate on **projects such as related Software Development.**
 - 💬 Ask me about **C, C++, C#, Java, JavaScript, HTML, CSS.**
+- 📝I regularly write Tech articles on [Medium](https://medium.com/@hasibulhimu49)
-- 📝 I regularly upload Tech video on [Smart Zone](https://www.youtube.com/@HelloSmartZone)
+- 📺I regularly upload Tech video on [Smart Zone](https://www.youtube.com/@HelloSmartZone)
 - 📫 How to reach me **myselfhasibul@gmail.com**
 - ⚡ Fun fact **I can be the reason for your smile.**